-Maestro is started by pressing and holding the Power button on the top of the unit for 5 seconds.
+Maestro is started by pressing and holding the Power button for 5 seconds.
 Release the button.
-In a few seconds, welcome screens will appear and the front panel buttons will flash, indicating that the Maestro is running.
+In a few seconds, welcome screens will appear, and the front panel buttons will flash, indicating that the Maestro is running.

 Maestro is stopped by pressing the Power button for a moment.
-In normal circumstances, Maestro will power down in a few seconds.
-Note that it can take as long as 10 seconds for the unit to completely shut down after the screen goes blank.
+In normal circumstances, it can take as long as 10 seconds for the unit to completely shut down after the screen goes blank.
 If a momentary press of the power button does not shut down Maestro, press and hold the power button until the unit shuts off.
 This procedure should seldom be necessary.